Ammar00Areeda/BETC-project/Project Design.md

 ## list of requirements

-- home page with a nice design
-- adoption page
+- cards to take you to each page
-- cart page
+- add to cart (function)
+- table to show what he/she would to adopt
-- cancel somthing from cart
+- remove something from cart
-- greate header and footer
+- save the pet  in local storage
-- information page for the breed atleast 5 for each
+- add picture for pet for each breed and add information
-- local storge